AMWA-TV/bcp-008-01/docs/Overview.md

 The purpose of the overallStatus is to abstract and combine the specific domain statuses of a monitor into a single status which can be more easily observed and displayed by a simple client.

-`Note`: The overallStatus might remain the same even when specific domain statuses change but the overallStatusMessage might change because a different combination of internal states is causing the current overallStatus value.
+`Note`: The overallStatus might remain the same even when specific domain statuses change.
+However, the overallStatusMessage might change to indicate that a different combination of internal states is causing the current overallStatus value.

 Devices MUST follow the rules listed below when mapping specific domain statuses in the combined overallStatus:

 * When the Receiver is Inactive the overallStatus uses the Inactive option
-* When the Receiver is Active the overallStatus takes the worst state across the different domains (if one status is PartiallyHealthy (or equivalent) and another is Unhealthy (or equivalent) then the overallStatus would be Unhealthy)
+* When the Receiver is Active the overallStatus takes the least healthy state of all domain statuses (if one status is PartiallyHealthy (or equivalent) and another is Unhealthy (or equivalent) then the overallStatus would be Unhealthy)
 * The overallStatus is Healthy only when all domain statuses are either Healthy or a neutral state (e.g. Not used)

 | ![Overall status mapping examples](images/overall-status.png) |